ChandlerTinagero/AgencyBuilder-SQLProject/README.md

 | flutter    | 27283         | 6021210         |
 | node.js    | 26220         | 5828213         |

-With tens of thousands of questions for each, any of the above subjects is a viable choice for my tutoring agency.
+With tens of thousands of questions for each, any of the above subjects is a viable choice for my agency to teach.
 I will choose Python as my agency's first tutoring subject.

 Now that I have a subject that's clearly in demand, I'll need to find qualified Python tutors to teach at my agency.